josephdangerstewart/make-installer/README.md

 # make-installer

 A simple project for creating installers for larger computercraft projects hosted in a github repository.
-This project was used to make its own installer. **Your project must be in github in order to use this**
+This project was used to make its own installer.
+It's intended mostly for larger projects that are comprised of many files or that are on github anyways. **Your project must be in github in order to use this**

 # Installation

 To install, run the following command

-`pastebin run L5vcu9he`
+`pastebin run kapT9yTW`

 # Usage